humansinstitute/BitcoinForHumans/StableCurrency.md

 If each CYM were an individual “token” Alice would simply give Bob five CYM and we get the outcome.
 But there are other ways to achieve this outcome.

 Specifically the “MAGIC HAPPENS” could be one of a few different flows, which all arrive at the same conclusion if we assume our Secondary CYM market is indeed liquid:

+**Option 1**
+	* Bob is present and identifiable in the secondary market
-	1. Alice takes her 10 CYM contract to the secondary market and sells the 10 CYM contract and establishes 2x 5 CYM contracts.
-She then “sells” a 5 CYM contract to Bob.
+	* Alice takes her 10 CYM contract to the secondary market and sells the 10 CYM contract
+	* Alice establishes tract aga 5 CYM long contract.
+	* Alice establishes a 5 CYM short contract to Bob.

+**Option 2**
-	2. Or if Bob actually wants to sell in CYM but receive in Sats..
-Alice Sells her 10 CYM contract for 5 CYM and XYZ Sats.
-Alice routes sats to Bob over lightning.
+	* If Bob actually wants to sell in CYM but receive in Sats..
+	* Alice Sells her 10 CYM contract for 5 CYM and XYZ Sats.
+	* Alice routes sats to Bob over lightning sett;ling the sale.

+**Option 3**
+	* As 2, but Bob wants CYM so add thee step
-	3. As 2, but after Alice routes the sats Bob then Bob Mints a new 1 month CYM contract.
+	* Bob then Bob Mints a new 1 month CYM contract with sats recieved from Alice for 5 CYM.

 Ideally I’d expect you’d want to escrow each of these transactions and tie them to the revolution of a specific point lock / secret which then allows for settlement across each contract in lock step in the same way the HTLC contract works for escrow.

 ---

 ### Price Feed Specs